In this article, I am going to solve the below issue

-- Paste the following Permissions Request XML to grant full control permission.
+- Paste the below APP Permissions Request XML to grant full control permission.

 - You will then be asked to trust the Workflow app, Click Trust It.

-3: Develop the workflow to wrap actions inside an App Step using SharePoint Designer.
+Develop the workflow actions inside an App Step using SharePoint Designer

 - Sorry, something went wrong App Management Shared Service Proxy is not installed in SharePoint Server 2013.